toextendmylimits/LeetCode/top150/notes.md

    use random.randrange(start, end inclusive) to get random index
 1. 42 Trapping Rain Water
    Beware it doesn't matter whether left <= right or left < right.
 Just use left <= right then
+1. 238 Product of Array Except Self
+1.
 ## To look later
 1. 45 Jump Game II
 2. 274 H-Index